workflowfm/workflowfm-composer/docs/content/client/use/compose.md

 -   This can be accomplished by selecting a blue process box and then right-clicking on a different blue process box.

-A triangle `merge` node will appear in the composite process in this case.
+A triangle `join` node will appear in the composite process in this case.

 ## Conditionally {#conditionally}